PseudoDevs/IamGhost/abcmd7.md

-Last updated: 2024-04-09 01:42:33
+Last updated: 2024-04-09 01:43:07
-Random Quote: Sandy Rivers: "I don't know what went wrong."Robin: "Well, proposing a three way was bad.
-Starting without us was worse.
-Finishing in the hallway was the nail in the coffin." - Robin Scherbatsky
+Random Quote: Out there, I don't stand a chance.
+I do in here. - Jang Deok-su